dvpolyakov/computational_graph/README.md

-# computational_graph
+# Computational Graph
-Library provides a comfortable way of calculations over tables.

-# Description of idea

-Library provides a comfortable way of calculations over tables.
+*Description of idea*: Library provides a comfortable way of calculations over tables.

 # Description of concept